No reservation required.

 Sunday, May 5, 2019, 3 pm to 4 pm

 We are pleased to announce that Satoshi Nemoto, Tokyo based calligrapher, will be displaying his latest calligraphy as his first solo exhibition, "Flow."
 Nemoto's delicate and beautiful strokes of calligraphy are so popular.
 He takes an active part in calligraphy in Japan.
-During the exhibition, our guest will learn more about his calligraphy by attending calligraphy talk and workshop by Satoshi Nemoto and enjoy flower arrangement workshop by Mario Hirama, and a tea ceremony conducted by Souheki Mori.
+During the exhibition, our guest will learn more about his calligraphy by attending calligraphy talk and workshop by Satoshi Nemoto and enjoy flower arrangement workshop by Mario Hirama, and a tea ceremony conducted by Souheki Mori, assisted by Junya Mori.
 Please kindly note that the seats for the workshop and tea ceremony are limited, so please register early at the bottom of this page.

 Nemoto said, "The calligraphy that I have learned for a long time was kana (Japanese syllabary), which is Japan's original character.
 Over two decades, I have transcribed masterpieces of kana writing, and wondered what exists at the roots of its beauty.
 And I realized that kana describes the transition of natural features, in other words, the beauty of "flow."

 Hanabira ya, ha no maiochite kawa nagaru keburi agarite ohzora no kumo.

 Petals and leaves are fluttering into the river, which runs, drifts up into the air, and you see clouds on the great arch of the sky